Otitis media: Tympanostomy tube

-Tympanostomy tubes (also called "grommets") are recommended with three or more episodes of acute otitis media in 6 months or four or more in a year, with at least one episode or more attacks in the preceding 6 months.
+Tympanostomy tubes (also called "grommets") are recommended for three or more episodes of acute otitis media in 6 months or four or more in a year, with at least one episode or more attacks in the preceding 6 months.
 There is tentative evidence that children with recurrent acute otitis media (AOM) who receive tubes have a modest improvement in the number of further AOM episodes (around one fewer episode at six months and less of an improvement at 12 months following the tubes being inserted).

 Evidence does not support an effect on long-term hearing or language development.
 A common complication of having a tympanostomy tube is otorrhea, which is a discharge from the ear.
 The risk of persistent tympanic membrane perforation after children have grommets inserted may be low.
 It is still uncertain whether or not grommets are more effective than a course of antibiotics.

 Oral antibiotics should not be used to treat uncomplicated acute tympanostomy tube otorrhea.
 They are not sufficient for the bacteria that cause this condition and have side effects, including increased risk of opportunistic infection.
 In contrast, topical antibiotic eardrops are useful.